AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Copy Constructor Overload
 -------------------------

-Copy constructors overload are available to both class records and simple records.
+Copy constructors overload are available to both tagged and non-tagged records.

 A special constructor, a copy constructor, has two parameters: self, and a reference to an instance of the class.
 It's called when an object is